shbakram/shbakram.github.io/index.md

 ### Ph.D.
 Student Openings

-I am looking to recruit new Ph.D. students.
-My ongoing research requires good system-building skills.
-My current students are not afraid to customize industrial-strength software, such as Apache Spark and Lucene, OpenJDK, and the Linux OS.
+We have openings for Ph.D. students in the VICS research group.
+Our ongoing research requires good system-building skills.
+Our current students are not afraid to customize industrial-strength software, such as Apache Spark and Lucene, OpenJDK, and the Linux OS.
 The nature of systems research is challenging but highly rewarding.
 Our students quickly hook up with industry partners.
 If you are passionate